1 - Mapper

 impersonate-logger: true

-If you need full customization, simply register your custom ASTWriterFactory as a Spring @Bean.
-It will automatically be detected and added to the Default SpecMapper during the app startup!
+For full customization, register your own ASTWriterFactory implementation as a Spring @Bean, and it will be automatically detected and added to the Default SpecMapper.

 @Configuration